Side Effects Of Antidepressants

 • Monoamine oxidase inhibitors (MAOIs)

-The purpose of most antidepressants is to help control the individual’s mood, increase energy, and prevent relapse.
-Typically, they do this by altering levels of neurotransmitters—like serotonin and noradrenaline—that are often deficient in those who experience depressive disorders.
+Often, antidepressants are prescribed to control mood, increase energy, and prevent relapse.
+They may do so by altering levels of neurotransmitters—like serotonin and noradrenaline—that are often deficient in those who experience depressive disorders.

-If you’re living with depression and your healthcare professional decides that prescription medication may be an appropriate part of your treatment, many factors will likely go into their decision of the right antidepressant for you.
-They may look at family history, existing medical conditions, and any other medications you’re currently taking.
-If one antidepressant does not yield the desired results after a certain period of time, your doctor or psychiatrist might change the dose, switch you to a different antidepressant, or prescribe an additional medication to address treatment-resistant depression.
+If you’re living with depression and your healthcare professional decides that prescription medication may be an appropriate part of your treatment, they may consider several factors before deciding which antidepressant to try first.
+Things to consider include family history, existing conditions, and any other medications you’re currently taking.
+If one antidepressant does not yield the desired results after a certain time, your doctor or psychiatrist might change the dose, switch you to a different antidepressant, or prescribe an additional medication to address treatment-resistant depression.

 While both common and atypical antidepressants are generally considered to be safe, adverse reactions can occur.
-According to the FDA, side effects are “unwanted undesirable effects that are possibly related” to a given medication.
-Many antidepressants are designed to change the chemical composition of the brain, which can lead to improvements in depression symptoms but may also alter other important functions in the body.
-While these side effects can be mild in some cases, they can significantly interfere with an individual’s daily life and impact their mental and physical health in others.
-Below are 10 of the most common side effects, which may range in severity.
+According to the FDA, side effects are “unwanted, undesirable effects that are possibly related” to a given medication.
+Many antidepressants are designed to change the chemical composition of the brain, which can not only lead to improvements in depression symptoms but may also alter other functions in the body.
+While these side effects can be mild in some cases, in other situations, they can significantly interfere with an individual’s daily life and impact their mental and physical health.
+Below are 10 of the most common side effects.

-Note that it can be dangerous to engage in changing, starting, or stopping antidepressants without the immediate advice of a qualified doctor or psychiatrist.
-It can put you at risk for serotonin syndrome, antidepressant discontinuation syndrome, and at increased risk of suicide.
-If you’re experiencing unwanted side effects, be sure to consult with your care provider first and take your medication as prescribed until then.
+Note that it can be dangerous to change, start, or stop antidepressants without the immediate advice of a qualified doctor or psychiatrist.
+It can put you at risk for serotonin syndrome, antidepressant discontinuation syndrome, and an increased risk of suicide.
+If you’re experiencing unwanted side effects, be sure to consult your care provider first and take your medication as prescribed until then.

-Headaches are one possible side effect of common medications that may be prescribed to treat depression.
-In one meta-analysis, researchers suggested that only two of the many common types of antidepressants correlated to an increase in headaches and that other instances may be coincidence.
-In fact, other types of antidepressants may even be prescribed to treat migraines in extreme or rare cases.
-Nevertheless, if you’re experiencing headaches caused by your antidepressant, your doctor may recommend certain over-the-counter pain relievers or alter your dosage.
+Headaches are one possible side effect that may occur when taking medications prescribed to treat depression.
+In one meta-analysis, researchers suggested that only two of the many common types of antidepressants correlated to an increase in headaches; other instances may be coincidence.
+Other types of antidepressants are sometimes prescribed to treat migraines in extreme or rare cases.
+Nevertheless, if you’re experiencing headaches caused by your antidepressant, your doctor may recommend certain over-the-counter pain relievers, alter your dosage, or change your medication.

 Stock/Kateryna Onyshchuk

-The changes in neurotransmitter levels—specifically serotonin levels—brought on by new antidepressant use can lead an individual to feel satiated, which can reduce appetite and cause weight loss in the short term.
+The changes in neurotransmitter levels—specifically serotonin levels—that can be brought on by new antidepressant use can lead an individual to have a sense of being satiated, which can reduce appetite and cause weight loss in the short term.
 Over the long term, however, an individual may experience increased food cravings, which can lead to weight gain.
 Significant, unmanaged weight gain has the potential to cause or exacerbate diseases related to obesity and create a variety of other physical health challenges.
+However, each person is different, and gaining weight is not inherently linked to health challenges.
+Talk to your doctor to understand what lifestyle changes and medication changes are healthy for you.

-Balanced eating patterns and regular exercise may help you mediate these effects.
-You might also consider adding nutrient-rich foods—like vegetables, fruits, nuts, and seeds—to your meals as often as possible.
+Nutritious eating and regular exercise may help you mediate these effects.
+You might also consider adding nutrient-rich foods to your meals.
+Talk to a nutritionist or doctor to discover what foods are best for your unique body.
 To experience the benefits of physical activity, you might try going for frequent walks, following along with dance videos, taking up a sport, or joining a gym.

-Those who experience fatigue as a result of antidepressants typically notice it within the first few weeks of taking a new medication, though it can persist for much longer.
-It is considered a common side effect of selective serotonin reuptake inhibitors and monoamine oxidase inhibitors.
+Those who experience fatigue as a result of antidepressants may notice it within the first few weeks of taking a new medication, though it can persist for much longer.
+This side effect is considered common when taking selective serotonin reuptake inhibitors and monoamine oxidase inhibitors.

-Fatigue can be a difficult side effect to deal with, especially if it occurs while you're at work or doing something that requires extended periods of concentration.
+Fatigue can be a difficult side effect to deal with, especially if it occurs while you're at work or partaking in an activity that requires extended periods of concentration.
 If you’re experiencing fatigue, your doctor may adjust your medication.
-A well-timed, 30-minute power nap can also help you focus and give you more energy.
+A well-timed, 30-minute power nap may also help some people focus and increase their energy.

 If you’re experiencing sexual problems due to antidepressant use, your doctor may prescribe a different medication or alter the current dosage.
 Taking certain natural supplements, such as maca root and ginkgo biloba, may also provide sexual health benefits that may alleviate these concerns.
 Always consult with your healthcare provider before starting any supplement.

 Nausea, diarrhea, constipation, upset stomach, and other stomach flu-like symptoms are common side effects of antidepressants, particularly selective serotonin reuptake inhibitors.
-These complications are often especially noticeable early in treatment while the body is adjusting to a new chemical compound.
-While antidepressant-related stomach pain will often go away over time, it can persist in some cases.
+These complications may be noticeable early in treatment while the body is adjusting to a new chemical compound.
+While antidepressant-related stomach pain often goes away over time, it can persist in some cases.

-If you’re experiencing these side effects, your doctor may direct you to take your antidepressant with food, though this will depend on your specific medication and symptoms.
-Drinking plenty of fluids, eating fiber-rich foods, and using antacids may help alleviate gastrointestinal distress as well.
+If you’re experiencing these side effects, your doctor may direct you to take your antidepressant with food, though their advice can depend on your specific medication and symptoms.
+Drinking plenty of fluids, eating nutritious meals, and using antacids may alleviate gastrointestinal distress as well.

 Rawpixel